Our Staff

 Joe Snape

-Joe Snape is a human rights and environmental solicitor at McCue & Partners.
+Joe Snape is a human rights and environmental solicitor at Leigh Day.
 He has previously worked in corporate law and in several NGOs, and also has experience of climate change litigation in the UK and Latin America.

-Joe has several years’ experience of working across a number of organisations providing access to justice to vulnerable individuals and is also a governor of Oldfield Primary School.
+Joe has significant experience of working to increase access to justice to vulnerable individuals across a number of different sectors both internationally and domestically.

 Sarah Stephens